The Sequence of Tenses

 The basic principle behind the sequence of tenses is that the tense used in a subordinate clause (a clause that depends on or is part of another clause) is influenced by the tense used in the main clause.

-Some examples to illustrate how the sequence of tenses works:
+Examples of how the sequence of tenses works:

 Present tense in the main clause: